Sarah Kay

 Sarah Kay is a professor of French at New York University.

 Education

 Kay was a student in the UK at the University of Oxford.

 Career

-She started her teaching career at the University of Liverpool then moved to the University of Cambridge.
-She was head of department at Cambridge from 1996 until 2001 and Director of Studies at Girton College, Cambridge, from 2003 to 2005.
+Her teaching career commenced at the University of Liverpool before transitioning to the University of Cambridge.
+She served as the head of the department from 1996 to 2001 and as Director of Studies at Girton College, Cambridge, from 2003 to 2005.
 Kay has been a fellow of the British Academy since 2004 and was awarded a D.Litt.
 (Cambridge) in 2005.